TACC-Cloud/agave-docs/docs/agave/guides/files/introduction.rst

    </table>
 |

-To demonstrate how this works, we will import a README.md file from the :raw-html-m2r:`<a href="https://bitbucket.org/agaveapi/science-api-samples" title="Tapis (Agave) Samples" target="_blank">Agave Samples</a>` git repository in Bitbucket.
+To demonstrate how this works, we will import a README.md file from the :raw-html-m2r:`<a href="https://bitbucket.org/agaveapi/science-api-samples" title="Tapis (Agave) Samples" target="_blank">Tapis (Agave) Samples</a>` git repository in Bitbucket.

 Download a file from a web accessible URL